The City of God

 The tree of life is seen,

-Its fruit-rich branches waving,
+Its fruit rich branches waving,

 Celestial evergreen.

-Tree of wonder, let me under
+Tree of wonder,

-Thee forever rest!
+Under thee forever rest!

-Let me gaze on thee!
+Let me ever

 Author: Horatius Bonar